-Prerequisite: "C" grade or higher or "Pass" in BOT 102AB, 107, 114, 115, 116, 117 or equivalent Recommended Preparation: "C" grade or higher or "Pass" in ENGL 098R or ESL 103R or equivalent reading level
+Prerequisite: "C" grade or higher or "Pass" in BOT 114, 115, 116, 117 or equivalent

-Capstone course for BOT majors who have completed prerequisite courses in all applications of the Microsoft Office suite (Word, Excel, Access, PowerPoint) and have keyboarding skills of 40 net words per minute, minimum.
-Students will apply their skills and use the Internet to complete projects that integrate these applications.
+Capstone course for BOT majors who have completed prerequisite courses in all applications of the Microsoft Office suite (Word, Excel, Access, PowerPoint).
+Students will apply their skills and use cloud computing technologies such as Microsoft OneDrive, Microsoft OneNote, and Google Drive to complete projects that integrate these applications.

-119 WINDOWS FOR THE INFORMATION WORKER 2 UNITS
+119 WINDOWS FOR THE INFORMATION 2 UNITS WORKER

-Recommended Preparation: "C" grade or higher or "Pass" in BOT 100 or equivalent, BOT 096 or equivalent or concurrent enrollment, ENGL 098R or ESL 103R or equivalent reading level 2 hours lecture
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 100 or equivalent, BOT 096 or equivalent or concurrent enrollment

 This course is designed for students who wish to learn the latest generation of Windows.
-Students will learn to use the Windows operating system efficiently to create and manage files and folders.
+Students will learn to use the Windows operating system efficiently to customize desktop settings, control desktop applications and online apps, create an online account to access email and the cloud, conduct sophisticated online searches, understand and avoid online threats, and manage drives, files and folders.
 In addition, students will learn the latest in the "universal" application.

-120 COMPREHENSIVE WORD, LEVEL I 1 UNIT
+120 COMPREHENSIVE WORD, 1 UNIT LEVEL I

-Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 097, 101AB or equivalent, ENGL 098R or ESL 103R or equivalent reading
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 101AB, 119 or equivalent .5 hour lecture, 1.5 hours laboratory

 First in a three-level course sequence providing thorough coverage of most features of Microsoft Word.
-Students who complete all three levels will be prepared to take the Microsoft Office User Specialist (MOUS) certification examination or similar examinations.
+Students who complete all three levels will be prepared to take the Microsoft Office Specialist (MOS) certification examination or similar examinations.
 Those desiring less comprehensive coverage of Word should consider enrolling in BOT 114.
+CSU

-121 COMPREHENSIVE WORD,
+121 COMPREHENSIVE WORD, LEVEL II

-LEVEL II 1 UNIT